companno/phitag/frontend/data/guides/how-to-dictionary.md

 # How to: Dictionary

 PhiTag allows users to create their own dictionaries, with an intuitive interface.
-Dictionaries will become more usefull, as they get integrated into the annotation process.
+Dictionaries will become more useful, as they get integrated into the annotation process.
 Currently, dictionaries can be used to view, edit and export the data they contain in a variety of formats.

 ## Creating a dictionary